 Voting began in Johannesburg's black township of Soweto on Saturday (18 February) in elections for the first Community Council.

-Voting began in Johannesburg's black township of Soweto on Saturday (18 February) in elections for the first Community Council.
+Background: Voting began in Johannesburg's black township of Soweto on Saturday (18 February) in elections for the first Community Council.
 The Government called for the elections to set up the Council, but recently more than half of the thirty candidates were disqualified.
 The move followed a call by black leaders for a boycott of the elections, which they said would not lead to any greater autonomy in Soweto.
 On Monday, more elections got underway in Johannesburg, this time for candidates for the kwa Zula Government.
 Zulus throughout the Homeland and South Africa were eligible to vote.

 SYNOPSIS: The Soweto elections took place in heavy rain, but even with this in mind, officials described the early turnout as lower than expected.
 Only two of Soweto's thirty wards were being contested, and both polling stations reported fewer than a dozen votes registered during the first hour.
 Opposition to the Community Council elections follows the Government's disqualification of many of the candidates.
 And many black leaders in the township have said even if they were elected, this would not lead any real power to make changes in Soweto.